+Simple

-- Simple - Leverage existing VDI best practices.
-Most VDI platforms call for a specific storage footprint during installation and configuration. - ° Creating shares off of this existing infrastructure is a very straight forward approach. - Most VDI platforms call for the creation of a Windows Server VM that acts as a storage appliance, hosting the various shares required. - Follow existing user permission guidance for the most simplistic approach. - Advanced - Storage vendors like Nutanix, Simplivity, NetApp, etc. can be leveraged to host the FlexApp Layer repository. - Follow vendor specific installation and configuration guidance when creating the various file shares. - FlexApp will seamlessly integrate with and leverage these new file shares on the advanced hyper-converged platform. - Disaster Recovery concepts - FlexApp Layer VHD or VMDK files can be replicated across storage locations to achieve a basic DR strategy.
+- Leverage existing VDI best practices.
+Most VDI platforms call for a specific storage footprint during installation and configuration. - Creating shares off of this existing infrastructure is a very straight forward approach. - Most VDI platforms call for the creation of a Windows Server VM that acts as a storage appliance, hosting the various shares required. - Follow existing user permission guidance for the most simplistic approach.

+Advanced

+- Storage vendors like Nutanix, Simplivity, NetApp, and so on can be leveraged to host the FlexApp Layer repository. - Follow vendor specific installation and configuration guidance when creating the various file shares. - FlexApp will seamlessly integrate with and leverage these new file shares on the advanced hyper-converged platform.

+Disaster Recovery concepts

+FlexApp Layer VHDX or VMDK files can be replicated across storage locations to achieve a basic DR strategy.

 There are many options for replication including Microsoft DFS.
-Most storage vendors have replication software included with the solution and can be leveraged to achieve results.
+Most storage venerable replication software included with the solution and can be leveraged to achieve resolution. dors have sults.